sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

+- Added support for BCP-007-03 NMOS With MXL
 - Added support for IS-14 NMOS Device Configuration
 - Added support for BCP-008-01 Receiver Status Monitoring
 - Added support for BCP-008-02 Sender Status Monitoring